 The LMU Choruses

 The LMU Chamber Orchestra offers students the chance to perform orchestral music representing a variety of style periods and musical genres.
-Auditions for Fall 2016 will be held August 27 from 1:00 - 5:00 p.m.
-For more information and to schedule an audition, contact Dr. Tania Fleischer, director, at email@example.com.
+Auditions for Fall 2017 will be held August.
+For more information and to schedule an audition, contact Dr. Tania Fleischer, director, at firstname.lastname@example.org.

 Students in this ensemble work in groups of variable size with or without a conductor.
 Instrumentation is primarily "concert percussion," but also includes some percussion instruments and playing techniques from around the world.
 Students work together in rehearsal and outside of class.
 Intermediate or higher level of rhythmic reading is required; pitch reading not required, but strongly suggested; experience with concert percussion is preferred, but not required.
 For more information and to schedule an audition, contact Aaron Smith, director, at email@example.com.